 | Reads | cell history places | account balance places |

-| Mechanism | consuming (game ends) | catalytic / guard (system continues) |
+| Mechanism | consuming (multi-fan input, game ends) | catalytic / read arc (system continues) |

 | Timing | post-hoc (after move) | pre-hoc (before commit) |

-| On failure | game continues | morphism deleted |
+| On failure | game continues | event not committed |

 This is earned compression applied to system design: prove exactly what the incidence matrix requires, defer the rest.

-But we're not limited to this split.
-If privacy demands it — if you don't want to reveal that a payment was attempted and rejected — you can pull the observer into the circuit.
-The overdraft check is a range proof (bal >= amt), which is straightforward in R1CS.
+But we are not limited to this split.
+If privacy demands it — if you don't want to reveal that a payment was attempted and rejected — you can pull the guard into the circuit.
+The overdraft check is a range proof (bal ≥ amt), straightforward in R1CS.
 The contextual arc becomes an auxiliary witness: the prover supplies the current balance, the circuit checks it against the state commitment and verifies the range.

 The key property of the OPetri framework: adding a fourth party is composing another open subnet along new boundary places.
 Splitting a channel into two hops is refining one morphism into a composite of two.
-The tropical eigenvalue is an invariant of the composed net computable from its components — if we know each channel's circuit weight, we know the composed system's throughput without re-analyzing from scratch.

 For the core-observer decomposition and the three-formalism convergence that motivates this: Earned Compression